-Maestra Productions is a collaborative non-profit production house that creates documentary films centered around arts, education and social justice movements.
+Maestra Productions is a collaborative production house that makes documentary films that center arts, education and social justice movements.

 MAESTRA explores this story through the personal testimonies of the young women who went out to teach literacy in rural communities across the island—and found themselves deeply transformed in the process.